tolamoye/IMBD-Data-Cleaning-with-R/README.md

 ## CONCLUSION AND RECOMMENDATION
-After cleaning the data, it is evident that the dataset consists of information on the top-rated movies on IMDb based on user ratings.
-The data includes the IMDb title ID, original title, release year, genre, duration, country of origin, content rating, director, income, number of votes, and user rating score.
-Finally, it is essential to note that the dataset is limited to the movies available on IMDb, and the ratings are based solely on user ratings on the website, so it may not represent the general audience's preferences.
+After cleaning the data, it is evident that the dataset consists of information on the top-rated movies on **IMBD** based on user ratings.
+The data includes the **IMBD** title ID, original title, release year, genre, duration, country of origin, content rating, director, income, number of votes, and user rating score.
+Finally, it is essential to note that the dataset is limited to the movies available on **IMBD**, and the ratings are based solely on user ratings on the website, so it may not represent the general audience's preferences.
 Overall, the goal of data cleaning is to ensure that the data is accurate, consistent, and complete.
 This will help you to avoid errors and make more accurate analyses and predictions.

+---
+You can view the step-by-step process I followed to clean the data [here](IMBD_cleaning.R)